Ska-ba-quay Tesson: Biography

 Tesson was born around 1846 and was part of the Meskwaki group of Native Americans.
-When items were purchased from her, she was living in Tama, Iowa.
-Tesson acted as a cultural informant for anthropologists studying her people.
+It is unknown where she spent her youth.
+During that period, the Meskwaki were in the process of reclaiming their homeland in Iowa, a process that would continue over the next several decades.
+When museum collectors purchased items from her in the late nineteenth and early twentieth centuries, she was living in Tama, Iowa.
+In addition to her art, Tesson acted as a cultural informant for anthropologists studying her people.